wpovell/blueNOS/README.md

 - `uart.sh [usb dev]`: Starts screen connected to UART.
 Defaults to `/dev/ttyUSB0`
 - `server <device> <file>`: Script used to transfer kernel to bootloader over UART.

+### Running
+There are a couple options to run the OS
+- Install the kernel directly with `make ikern`
+- Install the bootloader with `make iboot` and chain load the kernel over UART
+- Run the kernel in QEMU with `make run`

 ## Kernel Memory Layout
 (not to scale)
 ```